 The diversity requirement must be met by all USC students.
 It can be met by passing any one course from the list of courses carrying the designation “m” for multiculturalism available here.
 In addition to fulfilling the diversity requirement, some of the courses on the list also meet general education requirements; others also meet major requirements; still others meet only the diversity requirement but count for elective unit credit.

 Foreign Language Requirement

 All students earning degrees granted by or under the jurisdiction of the USC Dornsife College of Letters, Arts and Sciences or earning degrees in programs of other schools that require three semesters of foreign language who do not meet the criteria of (1), above, must take a placement examination to determine their level of language proficiency.
 Placement in elementary and intermediate foreign language courses is made by the appropriate placement examination.
-Transfer courses equivalent to a USC elementary or intermediate language course fulfill the prerequisite for the next course in the sequence, but students may be advised, although not required, to repeat without additional credit a semester or semesters of instruction if their skills are judged insufficient at the time of testing.
+Transfer courses, which meet foreign language level I and level II subject requirements will not meet the prerequisite for the next course in a sequence.
+Students may be advised to repeat, without additional credit, a semester or semesters of instruction if their skills are judged insufficient at the time of testing.

 All students who as freshmen enrolled in degree programs that have a foreign language requirement are expected to fulfill that requirement by the time they have completed 64 units at USC.
 Students who do not satisfy the foreign language requirement before the completion of 48 units at USC will have a “mandatory advisement requirement” warning them of the need to complete the foreign language requirement.
 Students who do not satisfy the requirement before the completion of 64 units at USC will be required to seek approval to register.